drozd324/GPU_Delaunay_Triangulation/thesis.typ

 == Parallel

+	The a parallelization of the DT is conceptually not very different than its serial counterpart.
+We will be considering only parallelization with a GPU here which lends itself to algorithms which are created with their arichitecures in mind.
+This means that accesing data will be largely done by accessing global arrays which all threads of execution have access to.
+Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or mu GPU systems but that is not in the scope of this project.
+An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is as of this moment the fastest GPU delaunay triangluation algorithm.

 	#figure(
 	  kind: "algorithm",
 	  supplement: [Algorithm],

-	  pseudocode-list(booktabs: true, numbered-title: [Parallel point insertion and flipping @gDel3D])[
+	  pseudocode-list(booktabs: true, numbered-title: [Parallel point insertion and flipping])[
 		Data: A point set $P$
 		+ Initialize $T$ with a triangle $t$ enclosing all points in $P$
+		+ Initialize locations of $p in P$ to all lie in $t$
 		+ *while* there are $p in P$ to insert
 			+ *for each* $p in P$ *do in parallel*
-				+ choose $p_t in P$ to insert
+				+ choose $p_t in P$ to insert if any
 			+ *for each* $t in T$ with $p_t$ to insert *do in parallel*
 				+ split $t$
-			+ *while* there are configurations to flip
+			//+ *while* there are configurations to flip
+			+ *while* there are illegal edges
+				//+ *for each* triangle $t in T$ mark whether it should be flipped or not.
+				+ *for each* triangle $t in T$ mark whether it should be flipped or not.
-				+ *for each* base triangle $t in T$ in a configuration marked to flip
+				+ *for each* triangle $t in T$ in a configuration marked to flip
 					+ flip $t$
 			+ update locations of $p in P$
 		+ return $T$
 	  ]
 	) <ppi_alg>

+	@ppi_alg is takes as input a point set $P$ for the triangluation to be constructed from and return the DT from the transformed triangulation $T$. _(line 1)_ The triangultion is initialized as a triangle enclosing all points in $P$ by adding 3 new points to the triangulation.
+These extra three points will later be removed. _(line 2)_ Tells us to keep peforming the main work of the algorithm as long as there are points to be inserted into $T$. _(lines 3-4)_ We pick out points in parellel which can be inserted into $T$ by checking in which triangle each point not yet inserted, if any, is closest to the circumcenter of the triangle.
+This point will be inserted in the _(lines_5-6)_ in which for every triangle which has a point inside it to be inserted we split the existing triangle $t$ into 3 new triangles which all contain the inserted point $p$.
+Now in _(lines 7-10)_ at this point, we have a non Delaunay mesh which needs to be transformed and so we perform neccesary flipping operations in order for this to be a DT.
+For each triangle we first check whether we should flip with any 3 any of its neighbours by checking if each edge is illegal.
+If an edge is found to be illegal the first neighbouring triangle is marked to be flipped with.
+	Following this we check whether any triangles marked for flipping would be conlflicting with any other configuration flipping, and if so, it is discarded for this iteration of the while loop.
+	In _(lines 10-11)_ we perform the flipping operation for each triangle which wont have any conflicts.
+	At the end of the outermost while loop in _(line 12)_ we update our knowlege of where points which have not yet been instered not lie after the chages by the point insertion creating new triangles and flipping changing the triangles themselves.

+	@ppi_alg exploits the most parallizable aspects of the point insertion @ripiflip_alg, which are the point insertion, for which only one triangle is involved in at a time, and the flipping operation, which can be parallized but some book keeping needs to be taken care of in order for confilicting flip to not be performed.
+With a large point set this parallelization allows for a massively alogorithm as a large number of point insertions and flips can be performed in parallel.
+Flipping conlficts can happen when two different configurations of neighbouring triangles want to flip and these two configurations share a triangle, as illustrated in @flipconflict_img.

+	#subpar.grid(
+		figure(image("images/s_insert1.png"), caption: [
+			insertion.
+		]), <a>,

+		figure(image("images/p_insert.png"), caption: [
+			After insertion.
+		]), <b>,

+		columns: (1fr, 1fr),
+		caption: [ Add flip conflic illustration here ],
+		align: bottom,
+		label: <flipconflict_img>,
+	)

 === Insertion

 	The parellel point insertion step is very well suited for parallelization.
-Without the exect methods of implementation, parallel point insertion can be performed without any interfernce with their neighbours.
+Without the focusig on the methods of implementation, parallel point insertion can be performed without any interfernce with their neighbours.
 This procedure is performed independantly for each triangle with a point to insert.
 The only complication arises in the updating of neighbouring triangles information about their newly updated neighbours and opposite points.
 This must be done after all new triangles have been constructed and saved to memory.
 Only then you can exploit the data structure and traverse the neighbouring triangle to a update the correct triangles appropirate edge.

 	#subpar.grid(
 		figure(image("images/s_insert1.png"), caption: [